What is Churn Rate?

 What is Revenue Churn Rate Compared to Customer or Logo Churn Rate?

 Revenue churn rate is useful when you have customers that pay very different amounts every month.
 If you have 10 customers, 9 that pay $10/mo and one that pays $1,000 per month, you can afford to lose a $10/mo customer but loosing the 1 customer paying $1k/mo is devastating.

 Logo churn rate (customer churn) would be 1/10 or 10%.
 You add up the total customer count, ignoring what they pay each month.

 Revenue churn rate assuming it was the $1k/mo customer that cancelled would be $1000/$1090 or 92% churn.
 You add up the total revenue, ignoring how many customers make up the total revenue.

 10% logo churn versus 92% revenue churn tells two very different stories.
 Calculate both if you have many different pricing plans where customers pay different amounts each month.

 What’s an Acceptable Churn Rate?

-Churn can be correlated to many things but its most closely correlated to price point.
+Churn can be correlated to many things but its most closely correlated to price point, so it’s important to do a churn analysis.
 If you’re selling cheap $100/yr plans to small businesses, your churn rate will be higher than a company selling $250k/yr plans to the Fortune 500.

 Is My Churn High or Low?